 But when might you need a higher level of protection?
 “It comes down to individual risk and situational factors,” Stuopis says.
 “People who are immunocompromised or otherwise more vulnerable due to other medical conditions or age, should exercise additional caution, even if they are vaccinated.
 You should also take extra precautions if you are a vaccinated individual who has regular close contact with individuals who are vulnerable, including children who are too young to be vaccinated themselves, or if you’re caring for someone who is sick.”
 The CDC also recommends that people consider additional protection when using public transportation or working at a job that involves interaction with large numbers of the public, especially when public mask use is inconsistent.

 When it comes to assessing situational risk, Stuopis advises considering the factors of time and distance.
-“For example, we’ve documented transmission occurring between masked individuals who were working together in small, poorly ventilated spaces for extended periods of time,” she says.
-“That’s the type of situation where you’d definitely want a mask with better filtration properties.”
+“For example, if you're going to be with other people in a small, poorly ventilated space for an extended period of time, you’d definitely want to consider wearing a mask with better filtration properties,” she says.

 What are some high-filtration options?
 While N95s are becoming easier to find, counterfeits abound, and other options are readily available.
 Some experts recommend a KF94, the certified mask used in South Korea.
 It’s readily available online and relatively inexpensive — about $40 for a pack of 20.
 It’s made of a nonwoven material, similar to that of the N95, but it has ear loops instead of bands that go around the back of the head, so it won’t fit as snugly.
 It’s disposable but safe to reuse a few times.